 Optimising Website Performance with HTML, CSS, and JavaScript

 Website performance plays a crucial role in user experience and search engine rankings.
-As web developers, we must optimise every aspect of a website—from HTML structure to CSS styling and JavaScript functionality—to create fast, efficient, and responsive sites.
+As web developers, we should measure where a page is slow before changing its HTML structure, CSS styling or JavaScript.
 In this article, I intend to explore practical strategies for optimising website performance using HTML, CSS, and JavaScript.
-By the end, you should hopefully have actionable insights to improve the speed and efficiency of your websites.
+By the end, you should hopefully have actionable ways to investigate and improve the speed and efficiency of your websites.

 Why Website Performance Matters